 I’d like to share my experience dealing with Acumen International company.

-Speed & responsiveness: Very prompt in response from my first enquiry about converting contractors into employees to follow up questions.
+Speed & responsiveness: Very prompt in response to my first inquiry about converting contractors into employees to follow-up questions.

-Completeness of information: I like how detailed the estimates and the transparency makes us feel more confident in knowing where the money goes to.
+Completeness of information: I like how detailed the estimates and the transparency make us feel more confident about where the money goes.

-Overall experience: I am pleased and impressed with how fast they respond to my enquiries.
+Overall experience: I am pleased and impressed with how fast they respond to my inquiries.
 We can trust the company to employ the contractors we want to keep.